h3xcat/nixie-clock-fw/README.md

-:warning::warning:**This project is currently work-in-progress and have minimal functionality of a clock!**:warning::warning:
+:warning::warning:**This project is not complete, though does function as a clock!**:warning::warning:

 # NixieClockFW